-Today, the National Cancer Institute and other health agencies say there is no sound evidence pointing to any serious health problems with use of these sweeteners.
+Today, the National Cancer Institute and other health agencies say there is no sound evidence pointing to any serious health problems with the use of these sweeteners.

-These products are all either reviewed or researched by the U.S. Food and Drug Administration and deemed as generally safe when used in limited quantities.
+In addition, these products are all either reviewed or researched by the U.S. Food and Drug Administration and deemed as generally safe when used in limited quantities.

 Can they help me lose weight?